How to Choose Cannabis Seeds for Healthy Plants

 For many years, people had to choose between the benefits of indica or sativa.
 But you can also grow hybrid plants, which blend the qualities of sativa and indica into one plant.
 Hybrids usually are dominant one way or the other – indica or sativa – but also produce the effects of the other kind of plant.

-Another thing to consider, especially if you are a novice grower, is that indicas take less time to mature than sativas.
+Another thing to consider, especially for beginner growers, is that indicas take less time to mature than sativas.
 Indicas are considered a hardier plant that can withstand more stress so they are more forgiving to novice growers who tend to make a few mistakes on their trial run.

 Whether you grow your seeds or purchase them, you should take a few precautions to keep them safe until you are ready to grow them.
 If done correctly, you can store marijuana seeds for several years and still use them to grow healthy cannabis plants.